Have you heard of this method before? I will show you how to cook couscous: perfect fluffy couscous in 10 minutes! You’ll be surprised how easy it is…

 Long time ago I used to prepare couscous in those super artificial portioned boil bags.
 Just because those were easy and quick to work with back then, perfect portions.
 The couscous was always very moist and at times a bit too tacky.
 Still delicious.

 But something told me that it was far from the fluffy couscous you get in good Moroccan restaurants.
-I didn’t know why exactly, just couldn’t put a finger on it.
+How to cook couscous: I didn’t know why exactly but I just couldn’t seem to put a finger on it.